JMencius/Arrow/SRA_status/scripts/README.md

 ## Reproduce results
-1. To reproduce our results for `pipeline 1` and `pipeline 2`, please navigae to `SRA advance search` in
+1. To reproduce our results for `pipeline 1` and `pipeline 2`, please navigate to `SRA advance search` in
 ```
 https://www.ncbi.nlm.nih.gov/sra/advanced
 ```